Encouraging Engineering Students to Write Simple Essays

 Assignment 3

 Various types of dictionaries from the students were collected and displayed for the students to see.
 These included monolingual, bilingual and pocket-sized dictionaries by different publishers.
 A lively discussion was carried out regarding the many uses of the dictionary.
-As a result of the discussion, the following outline was conceived and used as a guideline to write a presentation.
-The following situation was then given.
+As a result of the discussion, the following outline was conceived and used as a guideline to write a presentation.- Introduction

 You have been asked to present a paper on the multiple uses of a dictionary to your class.
 In groups of four, discuss, plan and draft your paper.
 Your paper should not exceed 200 words.